jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 *2021-03 — Piston kit & rear sight*
 </div>

-Projected total weight when complete and fully loaded is now 7 lb.
+Projected total weight when complete and fully loaded is now 7 lb (3 oz above the original projection).
 I need to replace the handguard because it doesn't provide enough clearance for the piston, and to get a scope.

 ![][to-be-continued]
 *Coming 2021-04 — Replacement handguard*